| Scenario | LendingTree's Recommendation |

 Yes, most airline credit cards are issued by Visa, Mastercard or American Express.
 Visa and Mastercard are the most widely accepted credit cards and American Express cards can be used at 99% of all U.S. retailers.
 When traveling internationally, it is best to have cards from different issuers to ensure that the retailer will accept your payment.

-While most airline credit cards have requirements to hitting airline status, there are some that offer perks that can help you get there faster.
-For example, the Delta SkyMiles® Platinum American Express Card and Delta SkyMiles® Reserve American Express Card offer Medallion Qualification Dollars headstart and boost.
+While most airline credit cards have requirements for hitting airline status, there are some that offer perks that can help you get there faster.
+For example, the Delta SkyMiles® Platinum American Express Card and Delta SkyMiles® Reserve American Express Card offer MQD Headstart and Boost.

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below: